Professors: Thomas Brunell, Anthony M. Champagne, Harold D. Clarke,

 Prescribed Electives (15 hours)

-a) Two additional courses at the 5000 or 6000 level in the Democratization, Globalization and International Relations field; the Institutions and Processes field; or the Decision Making and Public Management field.
+a) Two additional courses at the 5000 or 6000 level in one of the following fields: Comparative Politics and International Relations; Political Institutions and American Politics; or Law and Courts.